Dataset modes in the Power BI service

 The entire model must be loaded to memory before Power BI can query the model, which can place pressure on available capacity resources, especially as the number and size of Import models grow

 Model data is only as current as the latest refresh, and so Import models need to be refreshed, usually on a scheduled basis

 A full refresh will remove all data from all tables and reload it from the data source.
 This operation can be expensive in terms of time and resources for the Power BI service, and the data source(s).

 Power BI can achieve incremental refresh to avoid truncating and reloading entire tables.
-However, this feature is only supported when the dataset is hosted in workspaces on Premium capacities.
-For more information, see the Incremental refresh in Power BI Premium article.
+For more information, including supported plans and licensing, see Incremental refresh for datasets.

 From a Power BI service resource perspective, Import models require:

 - Sufficient memory to load the model when it's queried or refreshed